 Now as the application is connected to both source and target Office 365 organizations, you can start the migration process.
 For this purpose, you need to create a migration job:

-- On the Jobs tab, click the New button and select Migration job from Office 365…
+- On the Jobs tab, click the New button and select Migrate from Office 365.

 - The Create Office 365 migration job wizard will open.
-In the Job name tab, provide the name for your migration job.
+On the General tab, provide the name for your migration job.
 Click Next.

-- In the Source mailboxes tab, add mailboxes you want to migrate within this migration job.
-To add users click the Add button and to delete them use the Remove button.
-Here you can also manage the source Office 365 tenant connection, which is already set up.
+Note: Migrating both mailbox types for 1 user consumes 1 license only.
+Archive mailboxes do not require separate licenses. - On the Source mailboxes tab, add mailboxes you want to migrate within this migration job.
+To add users, click the Add button and to delete them use the Remove button.
+Here you can also manage the already set-up source Office 365 tenant connection.
 Click Next.

-Note: To migrate public folders to another Office 365 tenant, the application always consumes 25 licenses of CodeTwo Office 365 Migration (irrespective of public folders volume and a number of folders and subfolders).
-Make sure you have a sufficient number of licenses beforehand. - On the Target mailboxes tab, the target Office 365 tenant connection should be already set up (I’ve covered this at the very beginning of this instruction).
-If you want to change the target server connection to point to another Office 365 tenant, click the arrow in the Target server section and from the drop-down menu select Add new target connection….
+Note: To migrate public folders to another Office 365 tenant, the application always consumes 100 licenses of CodeTwo Office 365 Migration (irrespective of public folders volume and number of folders and subfolders).
+Make sure you have enough licenses beforehand. - On the Target mailboxes tab, the target Office 365 tenant connection should be already set up (I’ve covered this at the very beginning of this instruction).
+If you want to change the target server connection to point to another Office 365 tenant, click the arrow in the Target server section and from the drop-down menu select Add new target connection.

-- In the Match mailboxes tab, click the Match mailboxes button to open a new window where you can pair source and target Office 365 mailboxes.
-You can run the Automatch option or match mailboxes manually.
-For a manual selection, select a mailbox you want to match, click the drop-down menu in the Target user mailbox section and choose the option that suits you most.
+- On the Match mailboxes tab, click the Match mailboxes button to open a new window where you can pair source and target Office 365 mailboxes.
+You can run the Automatch option or match mailboxes manually (learn more) – the latter option might be useful if you need more customization, e.g. you want to match a source primary mailbox with an archive mailbox in the target.
 Click the Save button when you have finished and close the window.

-- In the Scheduler tab, you can specify activity periods of a migration job.
-I will leave this options unchecked to run migration manually later on.
+- On the Scheduler tab, you can specify activity periods of a migration job.
+Once the scheduler is enabled, it is also possible to set up automated delta migrations.
+I will leave the scheduler disabled to run migration manually later on.
 Click Next.

 - If you want to narrow down the scope of migrated items, you can filter them by age in the Time filter.
 Click Next.

-- In the Folder filter tab, specify which folders you want to migrate.
+- On the Folder filter tab, specify which folders you want to migrate.
 Click Next.

-- In the Advanced settings tab, set the number of mailboxes you want to migrate at the same time as well as the maximum size of migrated items.
+- The Advanced settings tab lets you set the number of mailboxes you want to migrate at the same time as well as the maximum size of migrated items.
 Click Next.

-- In the Job summary tab, check whether all settings are correct.
+- On the Job summary tab, check whether all settings are correct.
 If yes, click Finish.

 Migrate mailboxes between Office 365 organizations